dice-group/NL2LS/script/LOLA/SFT/README.md

-To install requirements, run the following:
+To install the requirements, run the following:
 ```bash
 bash setup_custom_venv.sh
 ```